sonicfive/population/README.md

-# Population.io Graphs with D3
+# Population.io Graphs with D3.js
+Data source for these graphs is api.population.io.
+Graphs are created with D3.js